 As a result of the Company's size and the stage of the entity's life as a publicly listed junior exploration company and given the size of the Board at present (there are only 3 Directors) a Nomination Committee has not been established.
-The Board meets as a whole to consider.
+The Board meets as a whole to consider matters referred to in this Recommendation.
 The Board from time to time reviews the skill mix required for the Board and, where gaps are identified, embarks on a process to fill those gaps.
 This is undertaken on an informal basis.